 Isolate the sick family members to prevent the spread of illness.

 Disinfect these surfaces once a day with disinfecting wipes or spray.
 To help prevent the spread of germs.
-I prefer rubbing alcohol pads for most.
+I prefer rubbing alcohol pads.

 Make sure whoever is taking care of the sick washes their hands after caring for the sick.